ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 Note that:

 - The red line shows the result of using lookahead.
 The black line does not use it.
+- On historical bars, the red line is showing the 1min highs before they actually occur (see #1 and #2, where it is most obvious).
-- In realtime (the bars with the silver background), there is no difference between the plots because there are no futures bars to look into.
+- In realtime (the bars after #3 with the silver background), there is no difference between the plots because there are no futures bars to look into.
-- On historical bars, the red line is showing the 1min highs before they actually occur.
--
-The red line is displaying

    Accordingly,  and always used function always used lookahead, which unless the series requested was offset in the past,